gaseri/website/docs/en/teaching/materials/llvm-mesa.md

 !!! note
     While Clover on RadeonSI can run many OpenCL programs, it is not a complete implementation of the OpenCL standard; the detailed list of the supported extensions can be found on the [Mesa drivers matrix](https://mesamatrix.net/#OpenCL).
 There is an ongoing community effort to [improve the Clover frontend](https://cgit.freedesktop.org/mesa/mesa/log/?qt=grep&q=clover) and the RadeonSI driver as well.
 For a 2016/2017 overview of the work required to make Clover and RadeonSI usable for the scientific computing applications, see the presentations [LLVM AMDGPU for High Performance Computing: are we competitive yet?](https://www.llvm.org/devmtg/2017-03/2017/02/20/accepted-sessions.html#31) ([slides](https://llvm.org/devmtg/2017-03//assets/slides/llvm_admgpu_for_high_performance_computing_are_we_compatitive_yet.pdf), [recording](https://youtu.be/r2Chmg85Xik?list=PL_R5A0lGi1AD12EbUChEnD3s51oqfZLe3)) and [Towards fully open source GPU accelerated molecular dynamics simulation](https://www.llvm.org/devmtg/2016-03/#lightning6) ([slides](https://llvm.org/devmtg/2016-03/Lightning-Talks/miletic-gromacs-amdgpu.pdf), [recording](https://youtu.be/TkanbGAG_Fo?t=23m47s&list=PL_R5A0lGi1ADuZKWUJOVOgXr2dRW06e55)) by the author of these exercises.

-We'll start by running [clinfo](https://github.com/Oblomov/clinfo), a simple OpenCL program that prints all known properties of all OpenCL platforms and devices on the system.
-Using the `--version` parameter we'll make sure that `clinfo` command is working properly and we're using a recent version:
+We will start by running [clinfo](https://github.com/Oblomov/clinfo), a simple OpenCL program that prints out all known properties of all OpenCL platforms and devices in the system.
+Using the `--version` parameter we'll make sure that the `clinfo` command is working properly and that a recent version is being used:

 ``` shell
 $ clinfo --version